Welcome to Narrow Escape

 His Lordship: Graham Sutherland

-a Fortuna / Cia.
+Estancia Fortuna / Cia.
 Minas Cielo Azul

 By way of a proper introduction, I present the following "thoughts and ideas" to give you an hint of where I'm coming from and going to.
-Scroll down further for the
+Scroll down further for the Backstory of the Estancia Fortuna.
+And remember to visit my two photo sites for more images from the island.

 Why build a 7/8' scale Industrial Railway?